Jackson JSON Request and Response Mapping in Spring Boot

 When you create a @RestController

-in a Spring Boot application to define API endpoints then Jackson JSON ObjectMapper is default HTTP Converter of your REST application which does two things:
+in a Spring Boot application to define API endpoints then Jackson JSON ObjectMapper is the default HTTP Converter of your web application which does two things:

 @RequestBody

-- JSON to Java Object is called Unmarshalling, or Deserialization
+Converting the JSON to Java Object is known as Unmarshalling or Deserialization

 @RestController